/ home / computer / postgresql / postgresql-for-mysql-admins / .

 Every connection to PostgreSQL spawns its own process:

-Databases: postgres template0 template1 customer1 customer2 customer3
+Databases: postgres template0 template1 customer1 customer2 customer3 dev test prod

-Schemas: foodmart world crm
+foodmart world crm webshop webshop webshop

-erp foodmart dwh
+erp foodmart dwh customer1 customer1 customer1

 admin